HR Glossary > Informal Communication

 What are the advantages of informal communication?

-Informal communication gives an opportunity to give a personal view of the employees' needs and discussions.
+Informal communication allows giving a personal view of the employees' needs and discussions.
 Employees can have a better chance to raise their concerns about work-related issues.
 Due to this, the employees can be in a co-ordinal environment.

 What are the demerits of informal communication?

 The lack of secrecy due to no formal record of communication leads to a more significant loss to the organization.
 It wastes a lot of time as sometimes informal communication may provide only half of the information, which causes conflicts.
-On the other hand, it leads to a lack of innovative ideas and creativity decreases.
+On the other hand, it leads to a need for more innovative ideas and creativity decreases.

 What are the features of informal communication?